Skip links

 1. Technical Expertise: Deep understanding of system architecture, coding, and encryption.

-2. Ethical Integrity: Commitment to adhering to legal and ethical guidelines.
+2. Ethical Integrity: Commitment to adhere to legal and ethical guidelines.

 3. Analytical Mindset: Ability to dissect complex systems and uncover hidden flaws.

-4. Continuous Learning: Staying updated with the latest cyber threats and defense mechanisms.
+4. Continuous Learning: Staying updated with the latest cyber threats and defence mechanisms.

 Skills Required to Become a Hacker Professional

-To excel as a hacker professional, individuals must possess a robust skill set encompassing technical and soft skills:
+To excel as a professional hacker, individual must possess a robust skill set encompassing technical and soft skills:

-1. Proficiency in Programming: Knowledge of programming languages such as Python, C++, JavaScript, and Ruby enables ethical hackers to write scripts, analyze malware, and develop security solutions.
+1. Proficiency in Programming: Knowledge of programming languages such as Python, C++, JavaScript, and Ruby enable ethical hackers to write scripts, analytics malware, and develop security solutions.

 2. Understanding of Networking Protocols: Mastery of protocols like TCP/IP, DNS, HTTP, and FTP is crucial for identifying vulnerabilities in network communications.